seph314/JavaPatterns/README.md

 # inspectvehicle

 ### School project - Ispect Vehicle
 Java application with the MVC architecture.
 The program uses the terminal as primary output, but I have also created the first part of a graphical interface with JavaFX.
+I've added demos of both views.

 ## Patterns
 #### Singleton pattern - Card Terminal